AndreRatzenberger/bmad_copilot/docs/front-end-spec.md

  - What minimum zoom threshold triggers switch from aggregated heat to individual points?
  - Should we allow multi-lasso additive selection? (defer to v0.2)
  - Would temporal color encoding (age gradient) improve discovery or add noise? (evaluate after initial usage)
+ - Should we persist cost baseline per model to show historical trend?
+ - Do we need a dry-run diff viewer for enrichment output between models (stretch)?

 ## 18. Acceptance Criteria (UX-Specific)
 - All interactive elements focusable + visible focus ring.